The Tetiaroa Society, Island Conservation, and partners evaluate and implement the restoration of Tetiaroa Atoll to restore native habitat.

 Tetiaroa Atoll, French Polynesia, is famous for its luxury resort inspired by Marlon Brando, who purchased Tetiaroa’s islets after filming Mutiny on the Bounty in Tahiti.

 However, these islands are also home to important native wildlife.
-The atoll is rich in biodiversity and could
+The atoll is rich in biodiversity and is the most important seabird nesting site in the Leeward Society Islands.

 For decades now, Tetiaroa’s islets hosted multiple invasive species including two species of rats, insects, and plants.
 In an effort to restore the atoll and prevent the spread of invasive rats to more islands, conservationists from around the world came together to find the most effective means of saving native wildlife.